george-richardson/terraform-aws-stateless-secrets/README.md

    will not be detected or reconciled.
 2. This module uses `local_exec` provisioners and bash scripts (see dependencies above).
 This reduces the portability of your Terraform configuration.
 For example, this module would be difficult to run on Windows.
-3. The "setter" `terraform_data` resource which is used to actually run the local script has not destroy behaviour.
+3. The "setter" `terraform_data` resource which is used to actually run the local script has no destroy behaviour.
-   Destroying this resource without destroying or changing the value of the underlying `aws_secrets_manager_secret` resource does change or wipe the secret value.
+   Destroying this resource without destroying or changing the value of the underlying `aws_secrets_manager_secret` resource doesn't change or wipe the secret value.

 ## Security Considerations